You have turned-in this assignment. You can review the lesson and see your previous answers.

 So, for the first statement, Weimar, Germany experience a cultural revolution that led to a culture war.

-Or you might have had something like, this era of sort an intense clash between traditionalism and modernism.
+" Or you might have had something like, "This era of saw an intense clash "between traditionalism and modernism.

-Or we might have said that the painter and teacher at the school, Paul Klee, defied convention and Bauhaus ideas spread across Germany and the world.
+As many students and staff embraced communist political views, unorthodox fashion and hairstyles, and casual sexual relationships, or we must have said that the painter teacher at the school, Paul Klee defied convention and Bauhaus ideas spread across Germany and the world.

 And finally, for statement three, the Bauhaus movement faced strong opposition from conservatives.

-You could have said that the Bauhaus movement rejected traditional ornamental styles, which was seen as a deliberate wiping out of German identity.
+You could have said that the Bauhaus movement rejected traditional ornamental styles, which was seen as a deliberate wiping out of German identity, that it was denounced as a breeding ground for communist ideology and un-German arts.

 Okay, great.